demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 ### opencti-indicator-field-add
 ***
-Add field to indicator.
-Avalible fields to add - marking defenition, label.
+Add a field to the indicator.
+Fields that can be added are marking definition and label.

 #### Base Command